 Each year, we receive a Letter of Expectations from the Minister of Finance outlining the Minister's expectations of the Guardians' activities for the forthcoming year.
-A number of the activities referred to are multi-year activities that we undertake as part of our business-as-usual work streams.
-A copy of the Letter, along with the Guardians' response, is available on our website: www.nzsuperfund.nz.
+A copy of the Letter, along with the Guardians' response, is available on our website: nzsuperfund.nz.